bpops/timeslide/README.md

 ## (Current) Additional Notes

-- TimeSlide is very preliminary; lots of ideas on features to add.
-- Image size and aspect ratio in window are just for display; the saved image will be correct resolution and proportions.
 - Tested so far only on macOS Catalina (10.15.5), Python 3.7 installed with [homebrew](https://brew.sh).
 - URL loading has known bugs.
 Load from file preferred.
 - For myself: I need to fix this or understand it better, but for now, I need to make sure that the correct modules are installed in the python package with which I installed PyInstaller.
 So run `pip3.7 install ...` before doing any bundling.